|

 Companion planting can help suppress weeds if done the right way.
 Interplanting different crops can help mark garden rows.
 It also distinguishes fast-germinating plants from slower-germinating plants.

-Certain neighboring plants can actually cause harm rather than benefit them.
+Certain neighboring plants can cause harm rather than benefit them.

 Any crops that are similar to one another should not be planted next to each other.